ChilledFerrum/ChilledFerrum/README.md

 ![](https://komarev.com/ghpvc/?username=ChilledFerrum&color=green)

 ### Running projects...
+ - [Vis-DiceX<sup>2</sup>](https://github.com/ChilledFerrum/Vis-DiceX2) a computer vision web-based tool to perform inference, trainining and evaluation on object detection models and detect sides of dice.
  - Proud developer of the <a>**ORACLE** model (Optimized Rigorous Advanced Cutting-edge model for Leveraging protection of Ecosystems)</a> - A advanced model capable of reporting valuable analytics with the use of advanced object detection and tracking techniques.
     - <a href="https://youtu.be/i6lwUkJdKg0">ORACLE 2.0 Wildlife Surveillance - A Multimodal Data Collection Method Using YOLOv10x and ViT-B16</a>
     - <a href="https://youtu.be/P68YwJPc2DY">ORACLE - Advanced Object Detection and Tracking of small objects using a Finetuned YOLOv8x-p2 model</a>